The content

 Modern understanding of Sparta has been altered and enriched by careful

-analysis of archeological evidence and by trends, such as women's
+analysis of archaeological evidence and by trends, such as women's

 studies, that cast new light on this intriguing ancient society.
 Below